daviszhen/matrixone/pkg/frontend/v2/doc.md

         i. based on the Executor kind, it decides whether to start/commit a transaction.

-        ii. in the Executor.Open(...), it inherits the existed transaction.
+        ii. in the Executor.Open(...), it uses the existed transaction.

         iii. in the Executor.Next(...) and Executor.Close(...),
             they do not create/drop/commit/rollback the transaction.